Hiking Mount Cory - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 As you gain elevation, the character of the hike changes dramatically.
 The forested slopes give way to more challenging terrain where the trail becomes less defined and route-finding skills become essential.
 The upper sections demand careful attention to foot placement and a comfort level with exposure that separates this mountain from typical hiking destinations.

 The challenging ascents that lead toward the summit reward determined hikers with increasingly spectacular panoramic views.
-Each gain in elevation opens up new vistas of the Bow Valley, the town of Canmore spread out below, and the impressive peaks of the Fairholme Range stretching into the distance.
+Each gain in elevation opens up new vistas of the Bow Valley, surrounding peaks, and the impressive landscape of Banff National Park.
 What starts as a demanding physical challenge transforms into one of the most rewarding visual experiences the Canadian Rockies have to offer.

 Terrain and Route Characteristics